-When a family member (spouse, registered domestic partner, parent, legal guardian, stepparent, child(ren), sibling(s), stepchildren, grandparent, grandchild, or mother-, father-, sister- brother-, son- or daughter-in-law) is in need to be taken to a doctor or hospital in an emergency situation by the employee, the Authority will pay the wages up to one (1) day per incident.
-This time off shall be prorated for part-time employees who work at least twenty (20) hours per week.
+When a family member (spouse, registered domestic partner, parent, legal guardian, stepparent, child, sibling, stepchild, grandparent, grandchild, or mother-, father-, sister- brother-, son- or daughter-in-law) is in need to be taken to a doctor or hospital in an emergency situation by the employee, the Authority will pay the wages up to one (1) day per incident.
+This time off shall be pro-rated for part-time employees who work at least twenty (20) hours per week.